Actively Recruiting

 • Age 18 years and above

-• Diagnosis of any type of diabetes for at least 1 year managed with multiple daily insulin injections or insulin pump therapy
+• Any type of diabetes of at least 1-year duration managed with multiple daily injections or insulin pump therapy

-• Currently using continuous glucose monitoring (CGM) with more than 70% use in the last 4 weeks
+• Currently using continuous glucose monitoring with use over 70% in the last 4 weeks

-• No expected changes to diabetes treatment in the next 6 months
+• No planned changes to diabetes treatment in the next 6 months

-• Coefficient of variation of CGM glucose above 36% and time in range between 3.9 to 10.0 mmol/l below 70%
+• Coefficient of variation of glucose over 36% and time in range between 3.9 to 10.0 mmol/l less than 70%

 • Willing and able to undergo two ultrasound scans of insulin injection sites

-• Able to understand English sufficiently for safe participation
+• Able to understand English sufficiently for safe study participation

 Not Eligible